 Although courts continue to rely on this outmoded presumption, some scholars have noted the incongruity between its goals and its execution.
 These scholars have offered alternative rules such as a presumption against extrajurisdictionality or a dual-illegality rule.
 But these alternative proposals fall into the same trap as the presumption – they uncritically apply a single approach to all types of cases.
-Instead, different case types call for different rules: the Charming Betsy doctrine for private civil litigation; a rule of lenity for criminal cases; and Chevron deference for administrative cases.
-These rules, not a singular presumption, best support the public-policy interests that are important in each of these classes of disputes, and they also suggest an approach to Alien Tort Statute litigation that could serve as an alternative to the Supreme Court’s recent Kiobel decision.
+Instead, different statute types call for different rules: the Charming Betsy doctrine for private civil litigation, a rule of lenity for criminal statutes, and Chevron deference for administrative cases.
+These rules, not a singular presumption, best support the public policy interests that are important in each of these classes of disputes, and they also suggest an approach to Alien Tort Statute litigation that could serve as an alternative to the Supreme Court’s recent decision in Kiobel.

 Keywords: Extraterritoriality, International Law, Charming Betsy, Statutory Interpretation, Statutory Construction, Foreign Relations, Alien Tort StatuteAccepted Paper Series

 Date posted: April 14, 2013 ; Last revised: February 24, 2014